-Using dark flavoured chocolate is another way to add a layer of flavour to this drink.
-Just stay away from chocolate bars with chunks of stuff inside, and my personal favourite is the much-beloved chocolate and orange flavour combination.
+Using dark flavored chocolate is another way to add a layer of flavor to this drink.
+Just stay away from chocolate bars with chunks of stuff inside, and my personal favorite is the much-beloved chocolate and orange flavor combination.

 Keep in mind that if you go this route, you’re significantly upping your drink’s caloric and saturated fat content.
 If you’re worried about the health impacts of making coffee like this or just worried it will taste excessively rich, a great option is to swap in lower-fat milk.
 Use 1% instead of whole, for example.

 Put the half cup of whipping cream and the powdered sugar in a bowl and whisk it until you have prepared a stiff whipped cream.
 It won’t take too long, but if you have an electric mixer or set of egg beaters, you can use them to speed things up and save your arms.

 Pro tip: The whipped cream topping is yet another way to add a layer of flavor to your drink if you’re a “more is more” kind of person.
 A dash of ground cinnamon, nutmeg, or another spice; a drop or two of vanilla or almond extract; a tablespoon of cocoa powder; or a grating of orange zest are all welcome additions – though maybe not all at the same time.